A Culture That Thrives: Diversity, Equity, and Inclusion at BMC

 BMC's commitment to diversity, equity, and inclusion is the thread that connects our community and is woven into our interactions and operations.
 While our work at the organizational level is a driving force behind our impact, the numerous innovative and successful initiatives that are generated by teams and departments throughout BMC carry that impact even further as we do the daily work of making a positive difference in the world.

-Read the review online here or download the PDF.
+Read it below or download the PDF.

 The BMCHS Culture Code

 Bringing meaningful change to systemic issues starts with recognizing the power of our individual impact.
 The BMCHS Culture Code was developed to provide clear, concrete ways to put our mission and values into everyday actions that celebrate our shared humanity and make space to honor the richness of experiences represented across the BMCHS community.

 Boston University Medical Group's Office of Equity, Vitality, and Inclusion, in partnership with Boston Medical Center, Boston University Chobanian & Avedisian School of Medicine, Boston University School of Public Health, Boston University Goldman School of Dental Medicine, and Boston University Graduate Medical Sciences collaboratively developed the Glossary for Culture Transformation as a tool to align our goals of justice, equity, and belonging and strengthen our collective understanding.
 Establishing shared language is foundational to creating common understanding by expanding our awareness of the world beyond our individual identities and experiences.

 GME: Graduate Medical Education